gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

     1. Contract between the shoot `Prometheus` and its configuration.

         - `Prometheus` can discover `*Monitors` in different namespaces and also by using labels.

         - Since most of the monitoring configuration is always the same, each Prometheus can reuse configuration which is just generated once.
 This configuration can be stored in a `monitoring` namespace.
 To make sure Prometheus will only scrape targets in its own namespace, `ignoreNamespaceSelectors=true` must be set.

         - In some cases, specific configuration is required (e.g. specific configuration due to K8s versions).
 In this case, the configuration should be deployed in the shoot's namespace and Prometheus will also be able to discover this configuration.

         - To discover `ServiceMonitors` in the `monitoring` namespace and in the control plane of the shoot, the `serviceMonitorNamespaceSelector` field must look like this:

             ```yaml
             serviceMonitorNamespaceSelector:
               matchExpressions:
               - key: kubernetes.io/metadata.name
                 operator: In
                 values:
                 - monitoring
                 - shoot--project--name
             ```

-      - In addition to discovering `*Monitors` in different namespaces, Prometheus must also distiguish between `*Monitors` relevant for seed targets and shoot targets.
+        - In addition to discovering `*Monitors` in different namespaces, Prometheus must also distinguish between `*Monitors` relevant for seed targets and shoot targets.
 This can be done with a `serviceMonitorSelector` and `podMonitorSelector` where `target=seed`.
           For a `ServiceMonitor` it would look like this:

             ```yaml
             serviceMonitorSelector:
               matchLabels:
                 monitoring.gardener.cloud/monitoring-target: seed
             ```

         - In addition to a Prometheus, the configuration must also be created.
-To do this, each `job` in the prometheus configuration will need to be replaced with either a `ServiceMonitor`, `PodMonitor`, or `Probe`.
-This `ServiceMonitor` will be picked up by the prometheus defined in the previous step.
+To do this, each `job` in the Prometheus configuration will need to be replaced with either a `ServiceMonitor`, `PodMonitor`, or `Probe`.
+This `ServiceMonitor` will be picked up by the Prometheus defined in the previous step.
 A `namespaceSelector` does not need to be specified because the Prometheus is already configured with `ignoreNamespaceSelectors=true`.
 This `ServiceMonitor` will scrape any service that has the label `app=prometheus` on the port called `metrics`.

             ```yaml
             apiVersion: monitoring.coreos.com/v1
             kind: ServiceMonitor
             metadata:
               labels:
                 monitoring.gardener.cloud/monitoring-target: seed
               name: prometheus-job
               namespace: monitoring
             spec:
               endpoints:
               - port: metrics
               selector:
                 matchLabels:
                   app: prometheus
             ```

     1. Prometheus needs to discover targets running in the shoot cluster.
        Normally, this is done by changing the `api_server` field in the config ([example][apiserver-example]).
-This is currently not possible with the prometheus operator, but there is an open [issue][prom-op-issue].
+This is currently not possible with the prometheus-operator, but there is an open [issue][prom-op-issue].

         - Preferred approach: A second Prometheus can be created that is running in [agent mode].
-This prometheus can also be deployed/managed by the [prometheus-operator].
-The agent prometheus can be configured to use the API Server for the shoot cluster and use service discovery in the shoot.
-The metrics can then be written via remote write to the "normal" prometheus or federated.
+This Prometheus can also be deployed/managed by the [prometheus-operator].
+The agent Prometheus can be configured to use the API Server for the shoot cluster and use service discovery in the shoot.
+The metrics can then be written via remote write to the "normal" Prometheus or federated.
 This Prometheus will also discover configuration in the same way as the other Prometheus with 1 difference.
 Instead of discovering configuration with the label `monitoring.gardener.cloud/monitoring-target=seed` it will find configuration with the label `monitoring.gardener.cloud/monitoring-target=shoot`.

         - Alternative: Use [additional scrape config].
-In this case, the prometheus config snippet is put into a secret and the [prometheus-operator] will append it to the config.
+In this case, the Prometheus config snippet is put into a secret and the [prometheus-operator] will append it to the config.
 The downside here is that it is only possible to have 1 `additional-scrape-config` per Prometheus.
 This could be an issue if multiple components will need to